jhweintraub/the-crypto-conundrum/docs/source/dapps/uniswap.rst

 Uniswap
 ========

 Uniswap is arguably the single-most important application to the Ethereum ecosystem.
-There are many like it, but it is undoubtedly the kind, with no near competitors.
+There are many like it, but it is undoubtedly the best of its kind, with no near competitors.
 With thousands of different tokens being deployed, there needs to be a simple and decentralized way to exchange them.
 It is fast, decentralized, and easy to use.

 Uniswap is a Decentralized Exchange (DEX) for tokens on the Ethereum blockchain.
 It gives you the ability to trade Ether, or any ERC-20 token, for something else.
 It does this by being what is known as an **Automated Market Maker (AMM)**